verse/verse/README.md

 Verification
 ------------

+Main parts of Verse protocol were verified using Promela programming language and tool called Spin.
 For more details go to the directory ./promela.

 Testing
 -------